jeffufpost/scattered-thoughts_fastpages/_pages/about.md

 permalink: /about/
 ---

-Enthusiast of all things data, governance, development, global health, skiing, football, and many other things.
+Electrical engineer by background, but enthusiast of all things data, electronics, governance, development, global health, skiing, football, and many other things.